Pash10g/stitch-blockchain/README.md

 			]);
 ```
 4. Create a mongodb readOnly user on all databases.
 Verify that the cluster name in the imported application is associated with your cluster name.
-5. Edit the `main.js` file with the MongoDB credentials created in 5 and the correct connection string for your Atlas cluster.
+5. Edit the `main.js` file with the MongoDB credentials created in step 1 and the correct connection string for your Atlas cluster.
 Run the production of the blocks with:
 ```
 node main.js
 ```